Blog > Telnyx Call Control

 A simple set of Call Control API commands controls the Telnyx communication engine, which returns webhook notifications to users’ systems.
 For example, you can build branching interactive voice response workflows from a single command.

 When the user system sends a command, the Telnyx system begins monitoring for dial-tone responses.
-Each response will forward to the user system as a webhook notification.
+Each response will be forwarded to the user system as a webhook notification.
 The logic for administering the call is built into the application using Telnyx commands; they make the workflow responsive and sophisticated according to user requirements.

 How Telnyx Call Control Different: